zubairatha/MultiClass-Image-Classification-using-CNNs/README.md

 # Football Team Name Multi Classifier

-## TensorFlow Binary Image Classification using CNN's
+## TensorFlow Mutiple Image Classification using CNN's
 This is a binary image classification project using Convolutional Neural Networks and TensorFlow API on Python 3.
 It classifies the players into six reputed football teams - Arsenal, Chelsea, Liverpool, Man City, Man Utd, and Liverpool

 It is a ready-to-run code.